jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge2.md

 ## Challenge 02a - Success Criteria

 1. In your hub network, try to create the Azure Bastion Subnet.
 Azure Policy should block the operation.
 Read carefully the output of the error message.
 2. Using GitHub (or VS Code but not the Azure Portal) modify the policy which is enforcing the use of Network Security Groups.
 You are not allowed to change the policy effect.
 A deny is a deny.
+Hint: Read the Policy definition.
-3. Create the Azure Bastion Subnet (but not Azure Bastion).
+3. You should be now be able to create the Azure Bastion Subnet (but not Azure Bastion).

----

-## Challenge 02b - Azure Best Practices and Trade-Offs

-Agility versus Control.
-Control versus Agility.
-In this challenge you will be debating using Policy-As-Code to modify a policy definition which is blocking you from creating a new Virtual Network.

-## Challenge 02b - Success Criteria

-1. Try to create a new Virtual Network.
-Azure Policy should block the operation.
-2. Discuss findings and possible solutions (e.g., change Azure Policy effect to "Audit", explore the use of Policy Exemptions, Azure Virtual Network Manager, etc.) with your peers and coach.

 ---